hdsteineke/astro-dice-oracle/README.md

 9/4/24
 Today I would like to work on setting up another route where I can designate the saved horoscopes, so that they are not all on the landing page.
 Then we'll go from there.

+9/25/24
+Today my goals are to:
+1) keep fortune template clear until dice have been rolled
+2) clear horocope template upon saving to journal
+3) make horoscopes editable, updatable, and deletable